Black History Month: 10 Black-Owned Businesses to Shop Now and Forever

 What Is Black History Month?

 This time-honored annual observance of the critical contributions of Black individuals originated in 1915, 50 years after the abolishment of traditional slavery via the 13th Amendment.
-While any day is a good day to look into the amazing contributions that African Americans and folks of African origin have made to the world (peanut butter, the modern toilet, blood banks, potato chips, and countless forms of popular dance to name a few), February has provided a special space for the celebration of Black creatives, thinkers, and visionaries, both past and present.
+Any day is a good day to explore the powerful contributions made to the world by African Americans and folks of African origin (peanut butter, the modern toilet, blood banks, potato chips, and countless forms of popular dance to name a few).
+However, February has provided a special space for the celebration of Black creatives, thinkers, and visionaries, both past and present.

 Why Do We Celebrate Black History Month in February?